WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 )
 ```

-To send a rejection for the subscription request.
-Pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.
+To send a rejection for the subscription request, pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.

-#
 ### **Get a map of active subscriptions**
+To get a list of all the active subscriptions, call the `getActiveSubscriptions` function.
+It will return a map with the topic as the key and `Push.Model.Subscription` as the value.
 ```kotlin
 PushWalletClient.getActiveSubscriptions()
 ```

-Get a list of all the active subscriptions.
-Returns a map with the topic as the key and `Push.Model.Subscription` as the value.

-#
-### **Delete**
+### Delete

 ```kotlin
 val pushTopic = // active push subscription topic